Name: Matveeva Anna Nikolayevna

 Case History

-In November 2021, FSB and Investigative Committee conducted a series of searches in Lesosibirsk (Krasnoyarsk Territory) as part of the case against Valeriy Shitz.
-The searches affected Andrey Shiyan and Anna Matveyeva.
+In November 2021, FSB and Investigative Committee officers conducted a series of searches in Lesosibirsk as part of the criminal case against Valeriy Shitz.
+The searches affected Andrey Shiyan and Anna Matveeva.
 In January 2023, separate criminal cases were initiated against them.
-The man was charged with organizing the activities of an extremist organization, and the woman was charged with participating in the activities of a banned LRO.
-In April 2023, Andrey Shiyan was searched again, during which an ambulance was called for him twice.
-The believers signed recognizances agreements.
-In October 2023, their criminal cases went to court, where they were later merged into one proceeding.
+For discussing the Bible with friends, the investigation charged Shiyan with organizing the activity of an extremist organization, and Matveeva with participating in it.
+They were both placed under recognizance agreements.
+In April 2023, Andrey Shiyan’s home was searched again, during which an ambulance had to be called twice.
+In October, the criminal cases were submitted to the court, where they were later merged into one proceeding.
+In May 2024, another judge began considering the case.
+A year later, the court sentenced Andrey to 6 years and 1 month in a penal colony; Anna to a fine of 400,000 rubles.